mmgalushka/squids/docs/generator.md

 ## Outcome

-This library allows the generation of synthetic data in CSV and COCO formats.
-Please note, that both formats will lead to the same outcome during the transformation of these data to tfrecords.
-You can choose which format suits you more.
+Synthetic data can be generated in CSV and COCO formats.
+Both formats will lead to the same outcome during the [transformation](transformer.md) of these data to [TFRecords](https://www.tensorflow.org/tutorials/load_data/tfrecord).
+You can choose which one suits you more.

-It is important to understand the data structure for both formats.
-In the future, you may adopt the same formats for storing your real data, which significantly simplifies downstream processes such as transformation, exploration, and model training.

 === "CSV"
-    This is probably the most intuitive format for generating synthetic (or storing real) CV data.
+    [CSV](https://en.wikipedia.org/wiki/Comma-separated_values), probably, is the most intuitive format for handling structural data.
+It is also used in a lot of computer vision projects for manipulating synthetic and real data.

-    If you leave all function arguments to default, it will create the following files structure (under `dataset/synthetic`) in the current folder (from which Python-code or command-line has been executed).
+    The Python function or the correspondent command-line will generate the following files structure (under `dataset/synthetic`) in the current folder.

     ```text
     dataset/synthetic/